bisdn/bisdn.github.io/network_configuration/link_aggregation.md

 ## Bonding configuration with systemd-networkd

-To configure the scenario described and shown above, we first create the two bond devices themselves on both switches by creating corresponding .netdev files for systemd-networkd:
+To configure the scenario described and shown above, we first create the two bond devices themselves on both switches by creating corresponding .netdev files for systemd-networkd (to create these files, you need root privileges):

 `/etc/systemd/network/20-bond1.netdev`
 ```